KoalaTai/medical-device-audit/src/prd.md

 ## Implementation Considerations

+**Scalability Needs**:
-**Scalability Needs**: Modular question/standards mapping for different regulatory frameworks - now includes ISO 13485, 21 CFR 820, MDR, and ISO 14155 with expandable architecture for future regulations
+- Modular question/standards mapping for different regulatory frameworks - now includes ISO 13485, 21 CFR 820, MDR, and ISO 14155 with expandable architecture for future regulations
+- Expandable checklist system that can accommodate new device categories and risk classifications
+- Preparation guide framework that scales to different regulatory environments and audit types

+**Testing Focus**:
+- Scoring algorithm accuracy and data persistence reliability
+- Checklist filtering accuracy across device categories and risk classes
+- Progress tracking functionality for checklist completion

+**Critical Questions**:
-**Testing Focus**: Scoring algorithm accuracy and data persistence reliability **Critical Questions**: Ensuring professional credibility while maintaining educational disclaimer
+- Ensuring professional credibility while maintaining educational disclaimer
+- Balancing comprehensive checklist coverage with practical time constraints
+- Maintaining regulatory accuracy across multiple international frameworks

 ## Reflection

 This approach uniquely combines regulatory expertise across multiple international frameworks (ISO 13485, 21 CFR 820, MDR, ISO 14155) with modern web application UX, providing immediate professional value while maintaining appropriate disclaimers.
 The systematic scoring approach and professional deliverables distinguish this from generic assessment tools, making it specifically valuable for comprehensive medical device audit preparation across global regulatory environments.

+The addition of category-specific audit checklists and preparation guides transforms this from a simple assessment tool into a comprehensive audit preparation platform.
+By providing targeted, actionable checklists with time estimates and common pitfalls, the system guides users through structured preparation activities that are tailored to their specific device type and regulatory requirements.
+The integration between assessment results and preparation activities creates a seamless workflow from evaluation to execution.